Find out everything you need to know on how to grow watermelons from planting, caring, and harvesting watermelon from your home garden.

 Smaller, male flowers will appear first and then the female fruit-bearing flowers will follow.
 Having bees and other beneficial insects in your garden will pollinate the watermelon fruit, with honeybees being one of the best pollinators for watermelon.

 You can also assist pollination by hand pollinating the flowers yourself.
 This may be necessary if you have a lack of beneficial insects to do the job for you.

 Do this by using a small clean paintbrush and gently brushing inside the male flower before brushing inside the female flower.
 This just transfers the pollen from one flower to the other, leading to successful pollination

-Another option is the remove a male flower from the stem, peel back the petals to revel the stamen and use it to directly brush inside the female flower.
+Another option is the remove a male flower from the stem, peel back the petals to reveal the stamen and use it to directly brush inside the female flower.

 Once the watermelon fruits form, it’s a good idea to place straw under the fruit to protect it from laying directly on the soil.
 Some gardeners use cardboard just as effectively.

 How Long Does it Take to Grow Watermelons?

 For smaller watermelon varieties like icebox watermelons, the growth time can be from 80 to 90 days.
 Main-season watermelons are more likely to take 100 to 120 days.

 A watermelon can weigh anywhere from 10 to 40 pounds (4.5-18kg) with the average being 20 pounds (9kg).

 You might be interested to know that the world’s biggest watermelon weighed in at 350.5 pounds (159kg)!
 But don’t worry, unless you’re going for the world record, you’ll most like end up with an average-sized watermelon.